Kozphy/Note/Statistics/Binomial_distribution.md

 ### learn with first example before get formula of binomial coefficients

 Let's say I have a coin, and it's a fair coin, and I'm going to flip it five times.
-The coin can be `heads` or `tail` which be indicated as `H` or `T` , separately.
+The coin can be `heads` or `tail` which is indicated as `H` or `T` , separately.

 $$
 X = \text{number of heads after 5 flips}